SovereignCloudStack/standards/Standards/scs-xxxx-v1-networking-standard.md

 * dual stack use with IPv6 from subnetpool
 * IPv4: prefer NAT/FIP over subnet pool to discourage wasting addresses

-#### Dual Stack

-#### Security Considerations
+#### RBAC for Users

 * disallow creation of rbac rules for users to prevent creation of faux provider networks
-* require port security in shared provider networks

 ## Decision

-CSPs **MUST** provide a standard external network that gives projects access to the internet.
+CSPs **MUST** provide a standard provider network to every project to access to the internet.
+There **SHOULD** be no other provider networks available to projects by default.

+The standard provider network **MUST** be an external network, allowing it to be used as external gateway by virtual routers.
+The standard provider network **MAY** be a shared network, allowing direct attachment of VMs.
+If the standard provider network is a shared network, it **MUST** enable port security.

 The external network **MUST** have an IPv6 subnet.
 CSPs **MUST** provide a subnet pool for the allocation of at least one public /64 IPv6 prefix per project.

 The external network **SHOULD** have an IPv4 subnet.
-If CSPs provide an IPv4 subnet, then CSPs **MUST** at least one public Floating IP per project.
+If CSPs provide an IPv4 subnet, then CSPs **MUST** provide at least one public Floating IP per project.
-They **SHOULD** also provide a subnet pool for the allocation of IPv4 prefixes to project networks.
+They **MAY** also provide a subnet pool for the allocation of public IPv4 prefixes to project networks.

-CSPs **MUST** provide dynamic routing for all project-allocated IP-prefixes.
+CSPs **MUST** provide dynamic routing for all project-allocated public IP-prefixes.

+Users **SHOULD** by default be prohibited by policy from creating RBAC rules for networks in their projects, to prevent the creation of faux provider networks.

 ## References